wiluen/DeepCAT/README.md

 # DeepCAT+: A Low-Cost and Transferrable Online Configuration Auto-Tuning Approach for Big Data Frameworks(ICPP22,TPDS revision)
 Big data frameworks usually provide a large number of performance-related parameters.
 Online auto-tuning these parameters based on deep reinforcement learning (DRL) to achieve a better performance has shown their advantages over search-based and machine learning-based approaches.
 Unfortunately, the time cost during the online tuning phase of conventional DRL-based methods is still heavy, especially for big data applications.
-To reduce the total online tuning cost and increase the adaptability: 1) DeepCAT+ utilizes the TD3 algorithm instead of DDPG to alleviate value overestimation; 2) DeepCAT+ modifies the conventional experience replay to fully utilize the rare but valuable transitions via a novel reward-driven prioritized experience replay mechanism; 3) DeepCAT+ designs a Twin-Q Optimizer to estimate the execution time of each action without the costly configuration evaluation and optimize the sub-optimal ones to achieve a low-cost exploration-exploitation tradeoff; 4) Furthermore, DeepCAT+ also implements an Online Continual Learner module based on Progressive Neural Networks to transfer knowledge from historical tuning experiences.
+To reduce the total online tuning cost and increase the adaptability: 1) DeepCAT+ utilizes the TD3 algorithm instead of DDPG to alleviate value overestimation; 2) DeepCAT+ modifies the conventional experience replay to fully utilize the rare but valuable transitions via a novel **reward-driven prioritized experience replay mechanism**; 3) DeepCAT+ designs a **Twin-Q Optimizer** to estimate the execution time of each action without the costly configuration evaluation and optimize the sub-optimal ones to achieve a low-cost exploration-exploitation tradeoff; 4) Furthermore, DeepCAT+ also implements an **Online Continual Learner module** based on Progressive Neural Networks to transfer knowledge from historical tuning experiences.
 ![system overview](https://github.com/wiluen/DeepCAT/blob/main/fig/overview.jpg)
 ## Start
 ### Cluster deployment